 On May 21, 2003, The Harman Press filed in the Superior Court for the County of Los Angeles, California, a purported class action on behalf of indirect purchasers of label stock against the Company, UPM and UPM's subsidiary Raflatac ("Raflatac"), seeking treble damages and other relief for alleged unlawful competitive practices, essentially repeating the underlying allegations of the DOJ Merger Complaint.
 Three similar complaints were filed in various California courts.
 In November 2003, on petition from the parties, the California Judicial Council ordered the cases be coordinated for pretrial purposes.
-The cases were assigned to a coordination trial judge in the Superior Court for San Francisco County on March 30, 2004.
+The cases were assigned to a coordination trial judge in the Superior Court for the City and County of San Francisco on March 30, 2004.
 A further similar complaint was filed in the Superior Court for Maricopa County, Arizona on November 6, 2003.
 Plaintiffs voluntarily dismissed the Arizona complaint without prejudice on October 4, 2004.
 On January 21, 2005, American International Distribution Corporation filed a purported class action on behalf of indirect purchasers in the Superior Court for Chittenden County, Vermont.
 Similar actions were filed by Webtego on February 16, 2005, in the Court of Common Pleas for Cuyahoga County, Ohio; by D.R.
-Ward Construction Co. on February 17, 2005, in the Superior Court for Maricopa County, Arizona; by Richard Wrobel, on February 16, 2005, in the District Court of Johnson County, Kansas; and by Chad and Terry Muzzey, on February 16, 2005 in the District Court of Scotts Bluff County, Nebraska.
+Ward Construction Co. on February 17, 2005, in the Superior Court for Maricopa County, Arizona; by Richard Wrobel, on February 16, 2005, in the District Court of Scotts Bluff County, Nebraska.
 On February 17, 2005, Judy Benson filed a purported multi-state class action on behalf of indirect purchasers in the Circuit Court for Cocke County, Tennessee.
 On October 7, 2005, Webtego voluntarily dismissed its complaint.
 On February 16, 2006, D.R.
 Ward voluntarily dismissed its complaint.
 The Company intends to defend the remaining matters vigorously.